vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

+In any case, being dismissed I was not invited to accompany Lord Mitsushige to Edo, so was left dangling in the wind and very disheartened about my prospects.
+At that time, the priest Tannen[^317] was residing in Matsuse.
+As he was on friendly terms with my late father, he was asked to look out for me, and I often paid him a visit.
+I even contemplated becoming a monk myself.

 [^317]: See Book 1-39.

+Seeing my predicament, I heard that Yamamoto Gorōzaemon[^318] had a private conversation with Nakano Kazuma about sharing some of the land left by my father.
+Just as I had sworn upon Hachiman, the god of war, that I would never accept such a handout, I was suddenly called to the domain administration office and informed that I would be receiving an extra rice stipend. \(Two others received the same as me.\)

 [^318]: Jōchō’s nephew, who was actually much senior in age and mentored him.

+As a samurai, it would not do to be looked down upon as lowly, so day and night I thought of ways to excel in service.
+I visited Gorōzaemon every evening to chat.
+Gorōzaemon said one night, “I heard from an old-timer that ‘A man who seeks only fame and power \(*myōri*\) is not a true retainer.
+Then again, he who doesn’t is not a true retainer either.’
+This contradiction warrants serious contemplation.”
+After thinking about his counsel carefully, the answer suddenly dawned on me.

+I realized the ultimate responsibility of a vassal is to petition his lord when necessary for the upkeep of the domain.
+One cannot do this while floundering at the bottom of the retainer ladder.
+Thus, working one’s way to the top as chief retainer \(*karō*\) was the supreme paradigm of service.
+It became clear that a retainer should pursue fame and authority, not for personal gratification, but for the purpose of singular service.
+I resolved to reach the exalted position of chief retainer.
+It has always been remarked that a young man promoted to a high position of responsibility too quickly generally betrays the expectations placed on him.
+So, I worked hard day in, day out, shedding not quite crimson tears, but yellow ones of grief, so that I might be recognized in my fifties.
+My training and procedures were consistent with the principles of the Kakuzō style[^319] of *jūjutsu*.[^320]

 [^319]: In other words, simplistic but highly practical.
 See Book 2-2.

+As I noted in *Gukenshū*, those retainers who were punished after His Lordship’s death brought this divine retribution upon themselves through their narcissism.
+Although it may appear that this rendition of my life is immodest, providence has driven me to where I am, and I relate it to you unreservedly as a monk in idle conversation.

 [^320]: In the Yamamoto version of *Hagakure*, the following material is also included after this.
 “In spite of my undying efforts, my lord breathed his last before I could be promoted to this position.
 With his death, men who already occupied the highest posts were acting in a sordid manner, bringing nothing but disgrace to the lord, and so I became a monk in lieu of death to uphold his honor.
 When I think about it, although I was unable to meet my objective of serving as chief retainer, in a sense, the years of perpetual effort to reach this goal are equivalent to fulfillment.
 It is true that once a man establishes his purpose, he will eventually be able to realize his aspirations.”

+___________

+The next morning:[^321]
+>
+> ****

 [^321]: If one compares this with the two poems which appear at the beginning of the first book, it would seem that the next morning is referring to the sixth day of the third month, 1710.
 Although the dictation took place over many years, the intention of Jōchō and Tsuramoto is to give the reader the impression that all of the discussions were conducted overnight in one continuous sitting.

+> *Partake of this simmering rice gruel, savoring the warm sentiment of this winter sanctuary* \(Kisui\)[^322]

+> ****

 [^322]: Tashiro Tsuramoto’s pseudonym.

+> *Wilted stalks of morning glory smoldering in the hearth, our hearts alight* \(Komaru\).[^323]

+__________

 [^323]: Yamamoto Jōchō’s pseudonym.